311zzb/gitlet/gitlet-design.md

 1. Get a list of commit IDs that are pointed by any branch
 2. Recursively check the commits and their ascendants whether they have the designated commit message (ignore those commits that have been visited base on their IDs)

+### Print repository status

+The status information is consist of the following five parts.
+1. "Branches"
+   1. Get a list of all branches by reading the filenames in the `.gitlet/branches` directory.
+   2. Sort the list in lexicographical order.
+   3. Print the header and all branches, print an asterisk before printing the current branch.
+2. "Staged Files" and "Removed Files"
+   1. Get the current staging area, and get a lexicographical sorted list of filenames it currently holds.
+   2. If a filename has an empty corresponding `BlobID` in the staging area, print it under "Removed Files";
+      if a filename has a valid corresponding `BlobID` in the staging area, print it under "Staged Files".
+3. "Modifications Not Staged For Commit"
+   1. Under construction
+4. "Untracked Files"
+   1. Under construction

 ### Checkout a file to `HEAD` commit